dustincovan/ClassifyIt/README.md

 # ClassifyIt
-A demo of an educational game created for a 2nd-grade science class to teach them about the classification of vertebrates.
+A demo of an educational game I created for a 2nd-grade science class to teach them about the classification of vertebrates.
+I used HTML, CSS, Bootstrap, and Javascript / JQuery.
+The site can be seen at: http://dustincovan.atspace.cc/ClassifyIt/index.html